hatcreek68/webcreate68-frontend-gallery-manager/README.md

 # webcreate68 Frontend Gallery Manager

-A frontend WordPress gallery management system with drag-and-drop uploads, lightbox viewing, password protection, and automatic ZIP generation for whole album downloading.
+A Wordpress plugin for frontend photo gallery management.
+Includes drag-and-drop uploads, lightbox viewing, password protection, and automatic ZIP generation for whole album downloading.

 See usage below.
 The intention is the upload shortcode to be used on editor access controlled page, while the client gallery shortcode is used for a public page.

 ## Features